CyVerse-learning-materials/sra_submission_quickstart/index.rst

 	CyVerse Data Store.
 See the `Data Store Guide <https://cyverse-data-store-guide.readthedocs-hosted.com/en/latest/>`_ for instructions on how to upload your files (for example, using `Cyberduck <https://cyverse-data-store-guide.readthedocs-hosted.com/en/latest/step1.html>`_).
-	Also, you will need detailed metadata about the sample being submitted ( collection/accession information, cell line metadata, etc.) and the sequencing platform used (library preparation strategy, sequencing chemistry, etc.).
-These requirements will vary for the organism sequenced and are discussed in detail In the metadata section of this quickstart.
+	Also, you will need detailed metadata about the sample being submitted ( e.g. collection/accession information, cell line/tissue metadata, etc.) and the sequencing platform used (e.g. library preparation strategy, sequencing instrument, etc.).
+These requirements will vary for the organism sequenced and are discussed in detail in the metadata section of this quickstart.

 Downloads, access, and services